Leading by example

 “I relied on Ian and local connections to get the word out,” Nordstrom said.
 “I love doing river clean-ups because it's about taking responsibility for our water set.
 It may not feel huge but getting the trash out of our ecosystem is a good way for an Individual to make a change in protecting our waters.”

 “We are on a mission to preserve, protect, and inspire action with rivers around the world,” Horning said.
-“We are here with Trout Unlimited to raise awareness about our fresh water waves and get our youth involved in conservation efforts.”
+“We are here with Trout Unlimited to raise awareness about our fresh water rivers and get our youth involved in conservation efforts.”

 Horning said she is honored to help out the Saratoga community in her efforts in cleaning veterans park.